-Medicare and Pre-existing Conditions
+Medicare and Pre-Existing Conditions

 Depending on when you apply and the guaranteed issue rights in your state, you may be concerned that pre-existing conditions may impact your ability to purchase specific Medicare insurance plans.
 However, pre-existing medical conditions do not jeopardize your eligibility for Original Medicare benefits as long as you apply during the correct enrollment period.

-Does Medicare Cover Pre-existing Conditions?
+Does Medicare Cover Pre-Existing Conditions?

 If you are over 65, then yes.
 The federal Medicare program provides health care insurance to people 65 and older regardless of health status.
 Therefore, pre-existing medical conditions do not impact eligibility or pricing.
 In addition, by signing up for Original Medicare, when you become eligible, you avoid a late enrollment penalty.